Safe House (The Americans): Critical reviews

 "Safe House" received extremely positive reviews from critics.
-Eric Goldman of IGN gave the episode a "great" 8.8 out of 10 and wrote, "Things escalated in a big way this week on The Americans, as we got our first major casualty – as far as one of the main cast is concerned – as events escalated in a big way after Amador saw Phillip leaving Martha's apartment."
+Eric Goldman of IGN gave the episode a "great" 8.8 out of 10 and wrote, "Things escalated in a big way this week on The Americans, as we got our first major casualty – as far as one of the main cast is concerned – as events escalated in a big way after Amador saw Philip leaving Martha's apartment."

 Emily St. James of The A.V.
 Club gave the episode a "B+" grade and wrote, "One thing I really like about The Americans that seems to drive some people a little nuts is the way that big political movements aren't really defined by the ideals they espouse but by the people who are contained within those movements."

 Alan Sepinwall of HitFix wrote, "Chris wasn't targeted for assassination by the KGB, but he was killed by a KGB agent nonetheless.
 Vlad died because his boss burned his hand on a potato, but he's still dead.
 And as we head into the final quarter (or so) of this first season, I expect things to get uglier, whether between the Americans and Soviets or between the fake married but genuinely separated Mr. and Mrs. Jennings."
-Matt Zoller Seitz of Vulture gave the episode a perfect 5 star rating out of 5 and wrote, "Episode nine of The Americans starts with a traumatic separation: Phillip and Elizabeth tell their children, Paige and Henry, that they're splitting up.
+Matt Zoller Seitz of Vulture gave the episode a perfect 5 star rating out of 5 and wrote, "Episode nine of The Americans starts with a traumatic separation: Philip and Elizabeth tell their children, Paige and Henry, that they're splitting up.
 Things only get worse from there.
 The rest of this episode is a compendium of trauma, disappointment, misery, and, at the end, horror."

 Vicky Frost of The Guardian wrote, "I imagine that Vlad's blood will not serve as recompense for the loss of a scientist and four agents on American soil.
 It looks as though more (deniable) operations may follow.
 Perhaps hanging around the Beemans' house wasn't in fact the best idea for KGB officers, regardless of their excellent wig arrangements."
 Carla Day of TV Fanatic gave the episode a 4.8 star rating out of 5 and wrote, "After a week off the air, The Americans returned with its most intense episode of the season.
 "Safe House" even beat out the episode when the Jennings were tortured."